How Long Should You Wait Before Sealing Your Concrete Driveway?

 Common Mistakes People Make When Sealing Their Driveways

 The biggest mistake people make when they want to seal their driveways themselves is applying the sealant too soon.
 They do not wait until the driveway is fully cured.
-This mistake ends up costing in the long run because their new driveway will not last as long and can develop cracks and other problems, which have to be repaired.
+This mistake ends up costing in the long run because their new driveway will not last as long and can develop large cracks and other problems, which have to be repaired.

 Last, not caring for your driveway after it is sealed can be a common mistake.
 The sealant does eventually wear off and need to be reapplied.
 If sealant is not reapplied at the right intervals, the concrete is no longer protected.